taatuut/cleanpulse/README.md

-# cleanpulse
+# clean clean, always clean
-"Real-time insights for spotless performance". an application that focuses on reporting the cleaning activities of machines in a factory, including details such as the last cleaning time, duration, water usage, and energy usage.
-Relevant for CPG, like beer breweries and coffee-roasting factories.
+"Real-time insights for spotless performance".
+An application that focuses on reporting the cleaning activities of machines in a factory, including details such as the last cleaning time, duration, water usage, and energy usage.
+Relevant for CPG industry, like beer breweries and coffee-roasting factories.

 ## what we are aiming for
 Real-time information into a high-tech industrial control room with multiple digital dashboards showing live data feeds.
 One dashboard highlights real-time cleaning activities of robotic and automated machines in a brewery and factory.
 Screens display animated timelines, sensor graphs, heatmaps of machine cleanliness, and event logs.
 Overlaid holographic UI elements show Solace PubSub+ messaging icons, AI analytics charts, and alerts.
 In the background, factory floors and brewing tanks are visible through glass walls, with autonomous cleaning robots in action.
 "Powered by CleanPulse AI".